supertokens/supertokens-ai/README.md

 - What is the db schema for mysql?
 - Is there any to log out the user if user is idle for 10 mins without?
 - How to logout the user after 10 mins of inactivity?

+# Improvements idea:
+- When creating the context, do it based on the recipe that the user is using.
+So only search and add the context based on the user's recipes
+- Instead of adding context, fine tune a new model instead.
+- Add real time learning: After every answer, the bot can ask for positive or negative feedback.
+If positive, the bot can save the question and answer as new embeddings in the knowledge base.
+If negative feedback, the bot can ask for the correct answer and save that as new embeddings.